shazhendong/terms2genes/README.md

 # terms2genes
- This repo extract the genes of terms that match keywords.
+ This repository extracts genes associated with terms that match specified keywords.